Norvir Tablets is a brand of medicine containing the active ingredient ritonavir.

 Norvir comes in two dosage forms:

-Norvir oral solution is an orange-coloured liquid supplied in bottles.
+- Norvir oral solution is an orange-coloured liquid supplied in 90mL bottles.

-Norvir film coated tablets are white debossed with Abbott logo and the code "NK", and are supplied in bottles.
+- Norvir film coated tablets are white debossed with Abbott logo and the code "NK", and are supplied in bottles containing 30 tablets.

 - alcohol (43.2% v/v)